 With the cost of living skyrocketing in cities around the world, it’s about time someone came in with an affordable solution.
-Enter ICON, a startup aiming to bring 3D-printed tiny homes first to developing parts of the world and eventually to the United States.
-With living conditions and affordable housing remaining a global issue, ICON aims to fill the gap with a simple idea: 3D-printed tiny homes.
+In 2018, startup brand ICON announced it would bring 3D-printed tiny homes first to developing parts of the world and eventually to the United States.
+With living conditions and affordable housing remaining a global issue, ICON aimed to fill the gap with a simple idea: 3D-printed tiny homes for communities in need.

 They’re not just all talk, either.
-Their printer, dubbed The Vulcan, was unveiled for the first time this month.
-Along with the non-profit New Story, which works largely in Haiti and El Salvador, ICON recently completed the first ever permitted 3D-printed house.
+Their printer, dubbed The Vulcan, creates 3D-printed homes up to 3,000 square feet in a fraction of the time of traditional home construction.
+Along with the non-profit New Story, which works largely in Haiti and El Salvador, ICON was responsible for the completion of the first-ever permitted 3D-printed house.
 The two brands hope to be major players in the fight against homelessness worldwide, providing 600-800 sq. ft. homes for $10,000.
 Eventually, with growth and improved technology, the company hopes to drop the price even further — potentially to as low as $4,000.

 “Conventional construction methods have many baked-in drawbacks and problems that we’ve taken for granted for so long that we forgot how to imagine any alternative,” said ICON co-founder Jason Ballard on the company’s website.
 “With 3D printing, you not only have a continuous thermal envelope, high thermal mass, and near zero-waste, but you also have speed, a much broader design palette, next-level resiliency, and the possibility of a quantum leap in affordability.
 This isn’t 10% better, it’s 10 times better.”